K1DBO/slice-master-6000/README.md

 described above, keep an eye on Slice Master's status line.
 Many start up errors are reported there.

+If Slice Master dies an unexpected death it might leave running programs that it launched.
+If this happens, it might have trouble stating again.
+Killing these programs either from their menus or from the task manager can often help.
+This can even apply to programs that have launched other programs.
+OmniRig is sometimes the culprit.

 Sometimes you really do need to reboot everything.
 If everything seems to be working correctly but CW Skimmer launches with the wrong 'Signal I/O Device' in it's settings, first try restarting DAX.
 But if that doesnt fix it, reboot.